Energy that is Safe, Secure and Affordable

 Management of Existing Fossil Energy Programs

-The high price of oil provides more than adequate incentive for near-term exploration and drilling.
-In addition, recent technological developments in hydro-fracturing underground formations have dramatically increased U.S. reserves of natural gas.
-This will encourage a shift to natural gas over the next few decades, which will have both economic and environmental benefits as long as the drilling is done in an environmentally responsible manner.
+Recent technological developments in hydro-fracturing underground formations have dramatically increased U.S. reserves of natural gas.
+This will encourage a continuing shift to natural gas over the next few decades, which will have both economic and environmental benefits as long as the drilling is done in an environmentally responsible manner.
 Ultimately, however, we cannot drill our way out of the energy crisis.

 Thus it is time to invest in clean energy alternatives like solar power, deep-drilled geothermal power, wind energy, and sensible biofuels.
 The recently established “ARPA-E” program – modeled on the DARPA program that produced the Internet and the GPS system – is already yielding promising new technologies such as grid-scale batteries that allow intermittent energy sources such as wind and solar to be used efficiently with variable consumer loads.

 Maintaining a skilled workforce and knowledge base: With the coming retirement of the Baby Boomer and “Sputnik” generation, energy sector professionals will be in increasingly short supply.
 The lack of competent technical management and regulation appears to have been a significant factor in the BP Deepwater Horizon disaster.
 We must make education and training in technical areas of energy production and regulation a national priority, and we must have a plan to address any shortfall in the government and private sector.